dbursztynowski/5g-taskforce/open5gs/README.md

 ```
 Nothe: In what follows, we assume we are working in the _default_ namespace so we will skip the _namspace_ in `kubectl` commands.

 Ypu should now wait until all pods are up and running.
-This may last several minutes, do not be surprised seeing various error notifications.
+This may last several minutes, so do not be surprised seeing various error notifications.
 Try this:
 ```
 $ kubectl get pods --watch
 ```

-Once all the pods are up and running you can step to installing and operating UERANSIM as described in the next section.
+Once all the pods are up and running (their status should be `1/1 Running`) you can step to installing and operating UERANSIM as described in the next section.

 ### Delete Open5GS